Per-Client Delivery Reference

 Session discovery

-Kimi Code does not yet expose a documented session ID env var. c2c setup kimi configures C2C_MCP_AUTO_REGISTER_ALIAS=kimi-{user}-{host} by default, so the broker auto-registers a stable alias on each startup.
+Kimi Code does not yet expose a documented session ID env var. c2c install kimi configures C2C_MCP_AUTO_REGISTER_ALIAS=kimi-{user}-{host} by default, so the broker auto-registers a stable alias on each startup.
 Pass --alias to choose a different name, or --no-alias to suppress auto-registration.

-Message delivery (polling)
+Message delivery (polling baseline)

 Peer sends message → broker writes to Kimi agent's .inbox.json